Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 The building blocks of Fig.~\ref{fig:architecture} are presented in detail in Fig.~\ref{fig:build_blocks}.
-They are all conditioned with the noise level embedding $\sigma$-emb, which is built with Random Fourier Features (RFF) \cite{tancik2020fourier} followed by a three-layered Multi-Layer Perceptron (MLP).
-The conditioning is realized by feature-wise linear modulation \cite{perez2018film}, without shifts.
+They are all conditioned with the noise-level embedding $\sigma$-emb, which is built with random Fourier features (RFF) \cite{tancik2020fourier} followed by a multi-layer perceptron (MLP) having three layers.
+The conditioning is realized with feature-wise linear modulation \cite{perez2018film}, without shifts.
 The ``In.
-Blocks" incorporate a linear projection to expand the channel size from two (real and imaginary) to the required number of latent features at every layer.
-They are followed with shift-free Group Normalization, a ``GELU" non-linearity and a linear layer.
+Block" shown in Fig.~\ref{fig:build_blocks}(b) applies a 1$\times$1 convolution to expand the channel size from two (real and imaginary) to the required number of latent features at every layer.
+They are followed by Group Normalization (without shift operations), a Gaussian-error-linear-unit (``GELU") non-linearity, and a linear layer.
 The ``Out.
-Blocks" have a similar form, but with the linear projection placed at the end, mapping the latent vector to a channel size of two.
+Blocks" have a similar form, but with the $1\times1$ convolution placed at the end, mapping the latent vector to a channel size of two.

-As shown in Fig.~\ref{fig:build_blocks}(a), each ``Res.
-Block" incorporates a stack of shift-free Group Normalization layers, followed by ``GELU" non-linearities and convolutions in both time and frequency, but with exponentially-increasing dilations in the frequency dimension, meant to provide a wide receptive field while exploiting the symmetry of pitch-equivariance.
-Optionally, the ``Res.
-Blocks" can contain a timewise self-attention layer, explained in Sec.~\ref{selfatt}.
+Fig.~\ref{fig:build_blocks}(a) shows that each residual block, ``Res.
+Block", contains a stack of shift-free Group Normalization layers, followed by a ``GELU" non-linearity and convolutions in both time and frequency, but with exponentially-increasing dilations in the frequency dimension, meant to provide a wide receptive field while exploiting the symmetry of pitch-equivariance.
+We additionally include a timewise self-attention layer in the deeper ``Res.
+Block" layers, as explained in Sec.~\ref{selfatt}.

 In contrast to our former work \cite{moliner2022solving}, frequency-positional embeddings designed to encode absolute frequency positional information are not used.
-The reason is that, while the absolute frequencies cannot in principle be retrieved with a CNN, they can in practice be spuriously learned through the use of zero padding \cite{islam2020much}.
-With this modified architecture, zero padding is used in the convolutional layers at each intermediate stage, also in the frequency dimension, propagating absolute positional information throughout all the network, even at the shallower layers.
+The reason is that, while the absolute frequencies cannot, in principle, be retrieved with a CNN, they can, in practice, be spuriously learned through the use of zero padding \cite{islam2020much}.
+With this modified architecture, zero padding is used in the convolutional layers at each intermediate stage, also in the frequency dimension, propagating absolute positional information throughout the network, even at the shallower layers.
 We observed that, in this setting, the use of frequency-positional embeddings provided no significant benefit.